guanerlin/UIAlertView-ZLBlocks/README.md

-##User block way not delegate with UIAlertView
+##Use block other than delegate with UIAlertView